 Digestion is one of my favorite foundations as your health begins in your gut.
 Learning how to improve gut health starts with supporting the primary organs involved in digestion.

-Properly digesting and absorbing your food is key to good health as the body is dependent upon the process of digestion to provide the body with the nutrients it needs to perform all its various functions.
+Properly digesting and absorbing your food is key to good health as the body is dependent upon digestion to provide the body with the nutrients it needs to perform all its functions.

 Also, 70-80 percent of your immune system lies in your gut, which is why immune challenges are connected to your digestive function with a need for a healthy terrain, gut flora, and intact gut lining.